albertoursino/graphs-comparison/Midterm Project Report.md

 We introduced a new experiment, that is the one relative to the *nations graphs*.

-During the start of the project we encountered some small issues with the datasets: some city names are written is different ways in the two datasets.
+During the start of the project we encountered some small issues with the datasets: some city names are written is different ways.
 For example we find `Tel Aviv` in the sister cities dataset and `Tel-aviv` in the airline routes one.
 Thi issue does not allow us to compare the two graphs directly.
 For this, we had to implement a sort of **normalization** to the data and thus create "reduced" graphs; "reduced" because we inevitably lost some nodes.
 Of course this part can be optimized in the future.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzYzMzM1NjYsMjEwMjY3NDc5NCwtMj
+eyJoaXN0b3J5IjpbLTUyNjAzOTA5LDIxMDI2NzQ3OTQsLTIwNz
-A3MDQ3NDMyNCwxNTE4MTAxNzc0LC0xNzQ1MjU4OTUzLDE2NjU2
+A0NzQzMjQsMTUxODEwMTc3NCwtMTc0NTI1ODk1MywxNjY1NjYy
-NjI2MDRdfQ==
+NjA0XX0=
 -->